

 Generative AI is a type of artificial narrow intelligence (ANI) where the program creates new content – either text or images – based on the data that is has been trained on.

-A recent example of generative AI is ChatGPT.
+A well-known example of generative AI is ChatGPT.
 ChatGPT has been trained on a massive amount of text from digital resources to recognise patterns in words and sentences.
 It provides responses to prompts by predicting the next likely word in a given context.

-Appraising AI tools
+Using AI tools for research

-Purpose of the tool keyboard_arrow_up
+Evaluating the purpose of the tool keyboard_arrow_up

 Look for information provided by the developers about the tool you want to use.